 Metal printing support structures

-Metal printing technologies use support structures to keep models fixed to a base plate during the building process at all cases, but overhangs with an angle greater than 35 degrees can be built without support.
+Metal printing technologies use support structures to keep models fixed to a base plate during the building process in all cases, but overhangs with an angle greater than 35 degrees can be built without support.
 When supports are needed, it’s important to make sure that they are easy to access or else they cannot be removed during post processing.

-The usage of supports does not impact the quality of the print in any way and with proper post processing all marks can be removed from the printed model.
+The usage of supports does not impact the quality of the print in any way, and with proper post processing, all marks can be removed from the printed model.

 When is support material needed for metal prints?